amina-mardiyyah/amina-mardiyyah.github.io/_pages/teaching.md

 ---

 * Machine Learning Introductory Classes : Teaching Experience at Data Scientist Network
-* Learn Virtual : Collaborated with a team of friends to teach people Python, Machine learning during the lockdwon in 2020
+* Learn Virtual : Collaborated with a team of friends to teach people Python, Machine learning during the lockdown in 2020